This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What is juvenile arthritis?

-Juvenile arthritis (JA) is a long-term autoimmune disease that causes pain and inflammation in one or more joints.
-Your child may have symptoms for only a few months, or for the rest of his life.
-JA develops when the immune system attacks the tissues in the joints.
-Most children with JA have periods of remission with minimal joint deformity or loss of function.
-Your child may have any of 6 subtypes of JA.
-Ask your child's healthcare provider for more information about the type your child has.
+Juvenile arthritis is a long-term autoimmune disease that causes pain and inflammation in one or more joints.
+Your child may have symptoms for only a few months, or for the rest of his or her life.
+Juvenile arthritis develops when the immune system attacks the tissues in the joints.
+Most children with juvenile arthritis have periods of remission (no signs or symptoms).
+Your child may have any of 6 subtypes of juvenile arthritis.
+Ask his or her healthcare provider for more information about the type he or she has.